-Congratulations if you have been shortlisted for an MMI, and for reaching this stage following our rigorous shortlisting process.
+Congratulations if you've been shortlisted for an MMI, and for reaching this stage following our rigorous shortlisting process.

 Our Admissions Team will have sent you information for booking and attending your MMI.
 Please make sure you read it thoroughly.

-Interview days can be nerve-wracking and we encourage you to allow plenty of time to arrive at your interview venue.
-Due to the tight schedules we work to, if you are delayed, we may not be able to interview you.
+Interview days can be nerve-wracking and we encourage you to allow plenty of time for travelling.
+Due to the tight schedules we work to, if you're delayed, we may not be able to interview you.